Guide to Laser Safety Training

 If you are interested in working with lasers, you need laser safety training.
 Depending on the type of laser being used for a specific application, you can be exposed to caustic fumes and gases, molten metal, liquid chemicals, and the light radiation created by the laser itself.

 Humans are sensitive to the output of certain lasers, and exposure can cause damage to the eyes and skin.
-Laser injuries are much more likely to happen when the person using the laser isn’t trained in their safety or how to use them properly.
+Laser injuries are much more likely to happen without OSHA approved training and laser safety courses.
 Laser safety training teaches how to use lasers safely in different applications and how to avoid injuries.

 CertifyMe.net teaches laser safety in an easy, online format.